 With our Annual Meeting Call for Proposals closing November 19, many scholarly communication and publishing professionals and organizational stakeholders are submitting ideas for Educational Sessions.
 In prior years, the Annual Meeting Program Committee has typically received over 100 proposals for the 25 allotted 60 and 90-minute sessions, which may lead you to wonder how to possibly stand out and make it into the program.
 Fortunately, we have some established best practices for successful proposals that session organizers should keep in mind.

-The theme for the meeting is Building a More Connected Scholarly Community, and the meeting is being planned as an in-person event at the Sheraton Chicago Hotel and Towers, June 1-3, 2022.
+The theme for the meeting is Building a More Connected Scholarly Community, and the meeting is being planned as an in-person event at the Sheraton Grand Chicago Riverwalk, June 1-3, 2022.
 There are tracks and topic areas to consider when developing an inclusive and interactive session that demonstrates clear learning objectives.
 Additionally, we’ve established the following tips to ensure your proposal is as competitive as it can be.

 Tips for Submitting a Compelling Proposal

 - Your submission should appeal to a broad range of attendees in an engaging way.

 - SSP Annual Meeting attendees value networking opportunities, insight into new developments, and practical applications they can use to advance their careers.